Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of moduli spaces

-\begin{cons} Fix $p \in \Mbar_{0,4}$, and let $F$ be the corresponding fibre.
+\begin{cons} Fix $p \in \Mbar_{0,4}$, and let $F = \pi_{5,4}^{-1}(p)$ be the corresponding fibre.
 Consider the double cover $\E_p$ of $\Mbar_{0,5}$ branched along $F$ and the four sections.
-(It is easy to see that the sum of the classes of these curves is divisible by $2$ in $\Pic(\Mbar_{0,5})$; since $\Pic(\Mbar_{0,5})$ is torsion-free and we are working over an algebraically closed field, the double cover is unique up to isomorphism and quadratic twist.
+(It is easy to see that the sum of the classes of these curves is divisible by $2$ in $\Pic(\Mbar_{0,5})$; since $\Pic(\Mbar_{0,5})$ is torsion-free, the double cover is unique up to isomorphism and quadratic twist.
 The properties that we will discuss do not depend on the choice of twist.)
 This is an elliptic surface, because the general fibre is a double cover of $\P^1$ branched at $4$ points.
 The surface $\E$ has fibres of type $\tA_1$ above the three reducible fibres of $\Mbar_{0,5} \to \Mbar_{0,4}$ and a $\tD_4$ above $F$.
 Also the four sections of $\Mbar_{0,5} \to \Mbar_{0,4}$ pull back to sections; taking $E_0$ as the zero section, the other three are the $2$-torsion sections. \end{cons}

 \begin{prop} The association $p \to \E_p$ gives a birational equivalence between $\Mbar_{0,4}$ and the moduli space of rational surfaces with an elliptic fibration with a $\tD_4$ and three labelled $\tA_1$ fibres. \end{prop}